 Before packing, make sure you ask the airline about the allowance for Lysol spray on a flight.
 Also, make sure that you pack it correctly.
 Lysol spray must be stored in a sealed zip-top plastic container.
 And it must be kept in its original packaging.
 If you forget to bring Lysol spray along with you, you'll have to buy it at the airport.

-Yes, you can bring hand sanitizer onto planes.
+Yes, you can bring hand sanitizer onto planes (even hand warmers).
 However, there are still restrictions.
 You must pack it in your carry-on bag, and it cannot exceed 100ml.
 There are certain exceptions though.

 You should also note that you cannot bring any food or drinks onto the flight.
 So, if you plan on bringing anything else along, you'll need to leave it at home.